Stocks, Bonds, Bills and Inflation and Gold

 A very distinctive thing about the period of 1986 through 2005 was a huge drop in interest rates.
 This provided a huge boost to bond returns.
 It also contributed to higher P/E multiples being justified for stocks, which boosted stock returns.
 Another relatively unique thing about that period was the huge stock valuation bubble of the late 90’s which then deflated and then partially recovered.

-In order to cover the 20 years ended December 31, 2016, our next graph will significantly over-lap the one just above.
+In order to cover the 20 years ended December 31, 2019, our next graph will over-lap the last six years of the one above.

 The above graphs demonstrate that the market looks very different in different time periods and it is therefore very dangerous to make assumptions about the relative performance of stocks and bonds in the next 20 years.